 Balancing Different Values

 Finally, important discussions must address the fact that we all want different things out of life.
-This becomes especially apparent when considering life changes, like moving to a nursing home.
+This becomes especially apparent when considering life changes, like moving to a nursing home in Rochester, NY.
 It can be tempting to try to “win” when you are talking with someone you care about, especially when you are confident that you know what will be best for them.
 However, their values might not align with yours.
 There’s nothing wrong with trying to change someone’s mind, but make sure you don’t do so at their expense.
 They may not want the same things that you want, but that doesn’t make them wrong.

 Meaningful Discussions Develop Relationships